 Not all women favoured the actions of the suffragettes but many men backed their wives to succeed.

 WW1 started in 1914 and this changed the direction of the actions of these women.
 At the outbreak of war, the WSPU decided to embrace the war effort.
-They declared a temporary halt to their campaign and, in July 1915, they organised the Women’s Right to Serve march in London, in support of the hiring of women in the munitions industry, with the same pay as men.
+They declared a temporary halt to their campaign and, in July 1915, they organized the Women’s Right to Serve march in London, in support of the hiring of women in the munitions industry, with the same pay as men.
 Eventually, women could be found as railway guards and ticket collectors, bus and tram conductors, postal workers, police, firefighters and as bank and clerks.
 Some women also worked heavy or precision machinery in engineering, led cart horses on farms, and worked in the civil service and factories.

 Finally, the suffragettes’ fight paid off with the passing of the 1918 Act, a major step in the right direction.
 The Government would later claim that women had been given the vote in 1918 because of their contribution to WW1.